 When I think about the Fourth of July, the first image in my mind is the reading aloud of the Declaration of Independence.
 Not just the text itself but the actual act of reading it aloud.
 I think about hearing those words spoken aloud, about a time when I read the whole text aloud myself for my family, and just how powerful those words really are.

-I particularly love this celebrity reading, featuring multiple Hollywood actors and actresses of different ages, ethnicities, and political backgrounds.
+I particularly love this celebrity reading, featuring multiple Hollywood actors and actresses of different ages, ethnicities, and political backgrounds (several of whom have since proven quite problematic).
 It is really something to hear it read aloud, especially with John Williams’ score in the background:

 In the introduction here, Morgan Freeman says that the Declaration was meant to be performed out loud.
 Then, he makes a thoroughly honest statement: “It’s a safe bet that the Continental Congress never had in mind a performer like me—that is to say, a black man.”